NASCAR on NBC: Commentators

 On September 11, 2015, it was announced that Carl Edwards would be in the NBCSN broadcast booth as a guest analyst for the Xfinity race at Richmond alongside Dale Jarrett and Diffey.
 Jamie McMurray was a guest analyst for the NXS race at Chicagoland.

 On July 24, 2017, it was announced that Dale Earnhardt Jr. would join the NASCAR on NBC broadcasting team for the 2018 season, incidentally reuniting with his former crew chief Letarte.

 In November 2017, it was announced that Bob Costas would co-anchor NBC's pre-race coverage leading into the NASCAR Cup Series finale from Homestead. alongside Krista Voda, Similarly, in the 2018 Cup race at Daytona, NBC's Mike Tirico appeared on the pre-race show.

 In July 2019, it was announced that Danielle Trotta will join NBC Sports’ NASCAR coverage as host of the “Victory Lap” post-race show for select Cup Series races this year.

 On July 28, 2020, it was announced that Brad Daugherty would be an analyst for NASCAR on NBC from the first Michigan International Speedway race onwards.
 At the conclusion of the 2020 season, Krista Voda revealed on social media she would not be returning to NBC.
 Voda stated NBC had elected to eliminate her position from race broadcasts.

 On February 29, 2024, The Athletic reported that Dale Earnhardt Jr., whose contract with NBC expired after the 2023 season, would reportedly be leaving NBC for Amazon and TNT's new NASCAR coverage in the next TV contract that starts in 2025.

+On March 13, 2024, it was announced that Leigh Diffey would replace Allen as the Cup Series play-by-play.
+Diffey's first race was the 2024 Coke Zero Sugar 400.

 On May 14, 2024, it was officially announced that Jimmie Johnson would join the NASCAR on NBC team as a color commentator for two races in 2024.
 However, he ended up being a studio analyst from the NBC Peacock Pit Box for those races instead of in the booth.